MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

 ---
 title: Configure SQL Server container in Kubernetes for high availability | Microsoft Docs
-description: This tutorial shows how to deploy a SQL Server high availability soluion with Kubernetes on Azure Container Service.
+description: This tutorial shows how to deploy a SQL Server high availability solution with Kubernetes on Azure Container Service.
 author: MikeRayMSFT
 ms.author: mikeray
 manager: jhubbard